riplaboratory/Kanaloa/SoftwareInstallation/OpenCV-Python/readme.md

 `venv` is natively supported by Python, whereas the `conda` environment manager is a part of the conda package installer (part of the Anaconda Python distribution).
 Both solutions will work for our purposes; however, because we are using the conda package installer [the general advice](https://stackoverflow.com/questions/34398676/does-conda-replace-the-need-for-virtualenv) is to use the `conda` environment manager.

 By default, your vitual environments are stored in your Anaconda folder `.../anaconda3/envs/`.
-TO create a new environment, open a new terminal type:
+TO create a new environment, open a new terminal and type:

 ```
 conda create --name ocv2